tomeshnet/documents/meeting_notes/20160707_meeting-notes.md

 - Use case: _Distributed file hosting_
   - Centralized servers are difficult to scale (Reduce costs for data centres with a distributed FS)
   - Localized file content
-  - Optimized for efficiency, but not for anonomity on a mesh
+  - Optimized for efficiency, but not for anonymity on a mesh
 - Discussion point: _Net Nuetrality_
-  - Obfisicate packets by default.
+  - Obfuscate packets by default.
 Equal weighted data on the network
-  - No favourtism to types of network traffic and tiered services
+  - No favouritism to types of network traffic and tiered services
 - Discussion point: _Encrypted by default_
   - Use of Ethereum and end-to-end encryption
   - Processing power between nodes will determine the performance of the network (encrypted)